leaf-ai/studio-go-runner/README.md

 ## Non containerized deployments

-When using ubuntu the following GCC compilers and tools need to be installed to support the C++ and C code embeeded within the python machine learning frameworks being used:
+When using Ubuntu the following GCC compilers and tools need to be installed to support the C++ and C code embeeded within the python machine learning frameworks being used:

 ```
 sudo apt-get update